 The Chemistry of Corrosion

-The good news is that, by updating your hydrogen sulfide treatment regimen, you can address both problems at once, eliminating odors and preventing corrosion.
+The good news is that, by updating your hydrogen sulfide treatment regimen, you can effectively prevent further corrosion in your sewer system, while also eliminating odors.